 Can EEA nationals, including Nordic nationals, travel through Norway to get home?

 Yes, they can.
 This is the case for all transport, but must be viewed in connection with the quarantine rules.

 I’m planning to travel by plane to Norway.
 Will I be able to stop in another country on my way home?

 We recommend that you contact your travel agency, airline and/or insurance company for information about your return trip.
 They will be able to provide information on through-transit rules that apply in each country.
 Monitor the websites of airports and airlines for travel updates.
 It is important to buy a ticket that takes you all the way home to Norway.

 See information on the website of the International Air Transport Association (IATA).

 What if I am in a country without a Norwegian embassy and I require help?

 Our embassies and consulates do all they can to assist, but such assistance is often more challenging in countries where we do not have an embassy of our own.
 The Nordic countries cooperate closely to provide support to Nordic nationals.
 This means you may contact another Nordic embassy if you are in a country where Norway is not represented.
-This type of Nordic cooperation is common.
 It is important that you yourself contact the airlines to investigate travel options from the country you are in.

 What does the Foreign Ministry recommend for students and exchange students studying outside of Norway?
 Should they travel home?